Balanced Cavaliers beat Bulls 103-94 without Sexton

 Coby White and Tomas Satoransky each had 11 points for Chicago, which has lost four of five.

 Sexton sat out after he experienced right hamstring soreness in the morning shootaround.
-Coach J.B.
 Bickerstaff said the injury to the guard averaging 24 points wasn’t serious.

 The Bulls led 55-53 after a tight first half, during which each team hit 22 shots from the floor.
 But Chicago was more efficient, shooting at 53.7% opposed to Cleveland’s 43.1%.